bertrandmartel/speed-test-lib/README.md

 ### Fixed duration download

 Download during a fixed duration.
 Download will be stopped when the max duration is reached.
-At the end of the max duration, `onInterruption` is called if download has not be fully completed

 * HTTP download for 10s max, a 100 Mo file from `2.testdebit.info`